SEFSC/FATES-ATI-FrameXtraction/README.md

 ```

 ### -f, --file: data spreadsheet file name
 This is the only required argument when using Method 1 above (preferred).
-It specifies the data shreadsheet file to consult for extracting frames.
+It specifies the data spreadsheet file to consult for extracting frames.
 It must contain the following columns of information:
 - *FilenameLeft* - name of video files corresponding to left stereo channel
 - *FilenameRight* - name of video files corresponding to right stereo channel
 - *FrameLeft* - frame numbers to be extracted from *FilenameLeft*